woman holding phone with positive customer service image

 Give them a gift

-"When strategic gifting is done with the right intention, at the right time and with the right gift, there are few other ways to make such a lasting impression to your customers," said Lewis Goldstein, president of Blue Wind Marketing.
+"When strategic gifting is done with the right intention, at the right time, and with the right gift, there are few other ways to make such a lasting impression to your customers," said Lewis Goldstein, President of Blue Wind Marketing.
 "It's a genuine way of showing appreciation ... [and] they will want to refer you … without you even asking."

 Leverage technology

 "There are applications that allow you to create sales orders in your chat conversation so you can walk a customer through a sale," said Farahi.
-"If you don't want to pay for software, you can try selling through Facebook messenger or Instagram messaging by taking down the order information and inputting it yourself to create the order."
+"If you don't want to pay for software, you can try selling through Facebook Messenger or Instagram messaging by taking down the order information and inputting it yourself to create the order."

-Put yourself in their shoes
+Put yourself in customers’ shoes and address negative experiences quickly

-Remember, your customers are humans, too.
-Don't forget to think about their feelings, needs and motivations when you're pushing out a new product or service — and always consider the benefit to them, said Pouse.
+Remember, your customers are humans too.
+Don't forget to think about their feelings, needs, and motivations when you're pushing out a new product or service — and always consider the benefit to them, said Pouse.

 "By keeping your customers at the forefront of your mind, it will reflect in your ability to grow and maintain a customer base," she added.
 "Continuously put yourself in their shoes.
 Would you be satisfied with the current structure and/or customer service?
 If not, you know something has to change."